 The Birmingham Museum of Art offers a summer camp program for youth every year inspired by its global collection and special exhibitions.
-We are seeking dynamic, experienced teaching artists to help design and lead our six camps for elementary-aged children to teens.
+We are seeking a dynamic, experienced teaching artists to help design and lead our seven camps for elementary-aged children to teens.

 - Performs daily operational duties by communicating schedules with staff, inventorying supplies, and communicating safety hazards to director